TrellixVulnTeam/swahilipython_SCMU/Doc/library/ctypes.rst

    >>>

-If you want to avoid the ``ord("x")`` calls above, you can set the :attr:`argtypes` attribute, and the second argument will be converted from a single character Python bytes object into a C char::
+If you want to avoid the ``ord("x")`` calls above, you can set the :attr:`argtypes` attribute, and the second argument will be converted kutoka a single character Python bytes object into a C char::

    >>> strchr.restype = c_char_p